DJDarkCyber/Lab-Sem5/CS3501-Compiler_Design/ExamPrograms/README.md

 ## Introduction

-In this repository, you'll find a collection of practical programs that I've completed as part of my CS3501 course on Compiler Design.
+In this repository, you'll find a collection of practical programs that I've completed as part of my CCS375 course on Web Technologies.
 ## Usage

 To run any of the programs, follow these steps: